The Lady Eve: Plot

-Furious at being spurned, Jean soon re-enters Charles's life masquerading as the posh Lady Eve Sidwich, niece of Sir Alfred McGlennan Keith, another con man who has been swindling the rich of Connecticut.
-Jean takes on an English accent, determined to torment Charles mercilessly; as she puts it, "I've got some unfinished business with him — I need him like the axe needs the turkey."
+Sometime later Jean comes up with a scheme to get revenge on Charles, and re-enters his life masquerading as "Lady Eve Sidwich", the supposed niece of Sir Alfred McGlennan Keith, another con man who has been swindling the rich of Connecticut.
+Jean takes on an English accent, determined to torment Charles; as she puts it, "I've got some unfinished business with him — I need him like the axe needs the turkey."

-When Charles meets "Lady Eve", he is so bewildered at her resemblance to Jean that he constantly trips and falls over himself.
+When Charles meets "Lady Eve" at a reception for her being held at his family home, he is so bewildered at her resemblance to Jean that he constantly trips and falls over himself.
 Although Muggsy tries to convince him that "she's the same dame", Charles reasons that Jean would not come close to his home without at least disguising herself more thoroughly.
-Then, after Sir Alfred feeds him a story that the Lady Eve is Jean's long-lost sister, Charles accepts the resemblance.
-After a brief courtship, they marry, right on Jean's schedule.
-And just as she had planned, on the train to their honeymoon, "Eve" begins to confess her past, continuously dropping names of many old boyfriends and lovers.
-A disgusted Charles jumps off the train.
+Then, Sir Alfred feeds him a story that the Lady Eve is Jean's long-lost, illegitimate sister, and Charles is convinced that she is not Jean.
+After a brief courtship, he proposes and they marry, right on Jean's schedule.
+And just as she had planned, on the train to their honeymoon "Eve" begins to "confess" her colourful past, dropping names of a stableboy ex-husband that she eloped with when she was 16, and then of six other old boyfriends and lovers, some related to each other.
+An increasingly angry and disgusted Charles abandons her and leaves the train.

-Jean's con team urges her to close the deal by pursuing a huge divorce settlement, but she tells Charles's father on the phone that she wants no money, but only wants Charles to tell her that their marriage is over in person.
+Jean's con team urges her to close the deal by pursuing a huge divorce settlement, but by this time she has had a change of heart and tells Charles's father on the phone that she wants no money, but only wants Charles to meet her and tell her that their marriage is over.
 Charles refuses.
-Jean is then told by Charles's father that Charles is departing on another ocean voyage.
-She arranges passage for herself and her father, and meets Charles again by tripping him as he passes, just as they had met before.
+Jean is then told by Charles's father that Charles is departing on an ocean voyage back to South America.
+She arranges passage for herself and her father on the same voyage and, just like before, meets Charles by tripping him as he passes.
 Charles is overjoyed to see Jean again.
 He kisses her and takes her hand, and they run to her cabin, where they mutually affirm their love for each other.
-As the cabin door closes, Charles confesses that he has no right to be in her cabin because he is married.
-Jean replies, "So am I, darling, so am I."
+As the cabin door closes, Charles says that he has no right to be in her cabin because he is married, and Jean replies "So am I, darling, so am I." Muggsy then emerges from the darkened cabin and says "Positively the same dame!".